randalkoene/formalizer/tools/interface/logentry/Readme.md

 Interactive prompts, a text editor, and a browser are used to collect the necessary information, and `fzlog` is called to create the Log entry or chunk.

-For the web interface to fzlog, set `logentry-form`.
+For the web interface to fzlog, see `logentry-form`.

 Note: This is the Formalizer 2.x successor to the `makenote` tool.